hildenborg/m68k-atari-dev/extras/README.md

 This currently do not work on windows and Macos.
 ### Requirements:
 It assumes that you have Visual Studio Code and Hatari installed.
+VsCode needs a native gdb debugger.
+In a terminal, enter: `code --install-extension webfreak.debug` to install.
 It also needs "socat" which on Ubuntu/Debian can be installed with `sudo apt install socat`.
 Hatari also needs a "sthd" folder in your home directory.
 "gdbsrv.ttp" should be copied to "sthd".